tomaspzpeborges/tomaspzpeborges/README.md

 + 🇬🇧 Leeds, UK and 🇵🇹 Porto, Portugal

-+ 💻 MEng Computer Science at Uni of Leeds
++ 💻 MEng.
+BSc Computer Science at Uni of Leeds

 + 🏢 Software engineer intern at Arm in the GPU Compute Engineering team